TownyAdvanced/TownyProvinces/README.md

 ## :gift: Features
 - :globe_with_meridians: **Divides The Map Automatically into Provinces:**
-  - :tophat: Civilised Provinces: 1 town only, no outposts allowed.
+  - :tophat: Civilised Provinces: 1 town only, no foreign outposts allowed.
   - :ocean: Sea Provinces: No towns, outposts allowed
   - :fire: Wasteland Provinces: No towns, outposts allowed